-Medication-assisted treatment (MAT) is a term coined and established by the Substance Abuse and Mental Health Services Administration (SAMHSA) to describe an area of substance abuse care that utilizes certain approved medications to aid in the treatment process, specifically opioid addiction and, in some cases, alcohol use disorder.
-These drugs are meant to mitigate cravings and withdrawal symptoms, as well as the long-term cravings that so often get in the way of long-term recovery.
+Medication-assisted treatment (MAT) is a term established by the Substance Abuse and Mental Health Services Administration (SAMHSA) to describe an area of substance abuse care that utilizes certain FDA-approved medications to aid in the treatment process, specifically opioid addiction and, in some cases, alcohol use disorder.
+These drugs are meant to reduce acute withdrawal symptoms, as well as the long-term cravings that so often get in the way of your long-term recovery.
 Recovery Unplugged offers a variety of MAT therapies, including:

 If you find yourself constantly living on the edge of opioid relapse, you’re far from alone.
-The National Institute on Drug Abuse (NIDA) reports that relapse rates for alcohol and drug use disorder are between 40-60 percent on average, roughly on par with those associated with diseases like heart disease, diabetes hypertension and others.
+The National Institute on Drug Abuse (NIDA) reports that relapse rates for alcohol and drug use disorder are between 40-60 percent on average, roughly on par with those associated with conditions like heart disease, diabetes hypertension and others.
 One of the reasons why these relapse rates are so incredibly high is the inability to deal with long-term cravings and lingering withdrawal symptoms.
-The treatment community has come to regard MAT as the “gold standard of addiction treatment” because it provides a controlled and manageable treatment approach to dealing with these two factors.
+The treatment community has come to regard MAT as the “gold standard of addiction treatment” because it provides a controlled and manageable care approach to dealing with these two factors.

 Your medication-assisted treatment works by delivering controlled doses of opioids to help lessen withdrawal symptoms and cravings.